pandas-dev/pandas-governance/code-of-conduct.md

 A working group of community members is committed to promptly addressing any reported issues.
 The working group is made up of pandas contributors and users.
-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the working group.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the working group by e-mail (pandas-coc@googlegroups.com).
+Messages sent to this e-mail address will not be publicly visible but only to the working group members.
 The working group currently includes

-- member / email
+- Safia Abdalla
+- Tom Augspurger
+- Joris Van den Bossche
+- Camille Scott
+- Nathaniel Smith

 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 Maintainers are